BeatrizFeliciano/investments-dashboard/README.md

 Operations performed to the dataset and identification of repeated elements were done using Python ([check the jupyter notebook](./DatasetAnalysis.ipynb)).

 ## Codebase
-The codebase where the interface can be run is present in the [docs folder](./docs/).
+The codebase where the interface can be run is present in the [codebase folder](./codebase/).